Adopt

 Story

 Meet Juliet Juliet is ready for her love story to begin.
 This one-year-old female mini collie mix is a beautiful black and white girl weighing about 30 pounds, and she is as charming as her name suggests.
 Like a true leading lady, Juliet gets along wonderfully with everyone she meets.
 She is great with kids, friendly with other dogs, and does well with cats too.
 Whether she is playing, exploring, or relaxing at home, she brings a gentle, happy presence wherever she goes.
 Juliet has the perfect balance of energy and affection.
-She enjoys being part of the action but is just as content spending quiet time with her people.
+She enjoys being part of the action but is just as content spending quiet time with her people cuddled up on the couch with belly rubs galore.
 If you are looking for a loyal companion, this is one romance that is guaranteed to have a happy ending.
-Juliet will be arriving in New Jersey on February 1, ready to meet her forever family.
 If you have been waiting for a love that is written in the stars, Juliet may be the one your heart has been searching for.
 To start your happily-ever-after, go to www.peace4paws.org/adoption-application with your laptop or computer to apply.
 If you have specific adoption or foster questions, please email: judy.atchison@yahoo.com THANK YOU FOR YOUR INTEREST IN RESCUING A DOG!
 U.S. shelter and adoption estimates 2012 3,500—Number of animal shelters • 6-8 million—Number of cats and dogs entering shelters each year 25 percent—Percentage of purebred dogs in shelters • 3-4 million—Number cats and dogs adopted from shelters each year 2.7 million—Number of adoptable cats and dogs euthanized in shelters each year 25% of dogs in shelters are pure bred - that's 1 in 4!
-January 29, 2026, 11:27 pm
+May 31, 2026, 11:00 pm

 Photo of Riley